MY INTERNET WRITING :

-Before anyone thinks that the whole process was turning out to be one of steady progress - nope, it wasn't.
+Before anyone thinks that the whole process was becoming one of steady progress - nope, it wasn't.
 Not at all.
 There were many disheartening negatives that first year, and even more so in 2012 and 2013.
-I'm not really sure what I had been expecting when I started out on the internet, but I'd certainly hoped I'd find it rather easier to write than I did, and I'd hoped for a better response in terms of traffic than I ever got.
+I'm not really sure what I had been expecting when I started out on the internet, but I'd certainly hoped that I'd find it rather easier to write than I did, and I'd hoped for a larger response in terms of traffic than I ever got.
 I took my time when writing because I wanted to make sure the pages were the best and most attractive that I could possibly produce, and so those four hubs each month were soon taking up pretty much all of my free time.
-But despite that, they were not still attracting the size of audience I would wish for.
-The trickle never became a flow, much less a raging torrent, and after devoting so many hours to writing, I became frustrated by that.
+But despite that, they were still not attracting the size of audience I would wish for.
+The trickle I mentioned above never became a flow, much less a raging torrent, and after devoting so many hours to writing, I became frustrated by that.

 At times these thoughts left me disillusioned, and I felt like giving up.
-I felt, as I wrote at the time:
+I felt - as I wrote at the time:

-THE PASSING YEARS - UPS AND DOWNS
+THE PASSING YEARS - FURTHER UPS AND DOWNS

 A BIG DECISION

-WIX WEBSITE BUILDER
+THE WIX WEBSITE BUILDER

-Once I signed up and started, I found that although the design methodology was similar to HubPages, the flexibility and range of options available on Wix were hugely greater, giving me exactly the creative freedom I had craved.
+Once I signed up and started, I soon learned that although the design methodology was similar to HubPages, the flexibility and range of options available on Wix were hugely greater, giving me exactly the creative freedom I had craved.
 I could write text in any font style, colour and letter size I wished, I could not merely post images as on HubPages but change their shape and size, and place them anywhere I wished on the page - an option which had recently been seriously curtailed on HubPages.
 I could also use headers and footers and a variety of different background designs.
 And videos, as well as music players, link buttons, and many other apps could also be added.
-Most impressively, there was a tool which enabled formatting of the page for mobile cell phones, quite independently of the formatting for desktops and laptops; that meant that I could have exactly the page layout I wanted on the larger screen format, but still have a passably acceptable presentation on mobiles.
-(You'll note though I still maintain a message in the header advising that the pages read best on the larger screen format).
+Most impressively, there was a tool which enabled formatting of the page for mobile cell phones, quite independent of the formatting for desktops and laptops; that meant that I could have exactly the page layout I wanted on the larger screen format, but still have a passably acceptable presentation on mobiles.
+(You'll note though I still retain a message in the headers advising that the pages read best on a larger screen format).

 Wix is much more complex than HubPages, and it does take much longer to learn all the facilities and how best to use them.
-I started on Wix in November 2017, and published my first website on 7th December - my birthday.
+I started on Wix in November 2017, and I published my first website on 7th December - my birthday.
 I published the second on 6th January 2018.
 In the middle of March 2018 as I complete the writing of this my third website, I am still learning, and as I learn, I still regularly return to those first two sites to tinker with the layout and improve it.
 I'm sure it'll be a long time before I am fully au fait with all the potential that this website builder has to offer.

 MY WRITING TODAY .....
 AND IN THE FUTURE

 So where am I today?
 I still have my articles on HubPages - more than 160 of them.
 They can be found under my username of Greensleeves Hubs at my profile there.
 They include pages on many different themes and some will hopefully remain there forever (or at least for the 'foreseeable forever').
-Now however, some of the articles originally on HubPages have been transferred or modified to appear here on my own websites built using Wix.
-They appear as subdomains under the main domain of alunrhys.com.
+But now, some of the articles originally on HubPages have been transferred or modified to appear here on my own websites built using Wix.
+They appear in subdomains under the main domain name of alunrhys.com.
 The two websites which currently exist are 'Poetry, Prose and Literature' and 'The Canary Islands'.
 More will soon be added including an astronomy site, a site devoted to the country of Thailand, a website all about word origins and quotable quotes, and a political website.

 I’d Love to Hear Your Comments.
 Thanks, Alun